deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 #f.close()
 ```

-We repeat all of the same steps as above to crash the application, and we see below we have reached our jump:
+We repeat all the same steps as above to crash the application, and we see below we have reached our jump:

 <img src="{{ site.url }}{{ site.baseurl }}/images/11.png" alt="">